dwatsonlisd/brackeys_godot_tutorial/Instructions.md

     - The preview window will be grey since we haven't actually done anything yet.
 5. Press *F8* or click the Stop icon in the upper right to stop the preview.
 ***
-6. Press *CTRL + A* to create new scene for our player.
+6. Press *CTRL + N* to create a new scene and then press *CTRL + A* to create new node for our player.
 7. Search for *CharacterBody2D* and select it.
 8. Click *Create*.
 ***